Jim1958/Modern-PHP/README.md

 # Modern-PHP
 Modern PHP Tutorial
-The current stage is addin data to mysql
+The current stage is adding data to mysql